nexmo-community/lex-sample-voice-application/README.md

 ## About this sample application

-This sample application makes use of Vonage Voice API to establish voice calls and set up websockets connections to stream audio to the Lex connector.
+This sample application makes use of Vonage Voice API to answer incoming voice calls and set up a websocket connection to stream audio to and from the Lex connector for each call.

+The Lex connector will:
+- Send audio to Lex bot from caller's speech,
+- Stream audio responses from the Lex bot to the caller via the websocket,
-The connector posts back in real time transcripts and optionally sentiment scores (if enabled in Lex Bot), via a webhook call back to this Vonage Voice API sample application.
+- Post back in real time transcripts and optionally sentiment scores (if enabled in Lex Bot) via webhooks call back to this Voice API sample application.

-Once this application will be running, you test as follows:</br>
-- From a phone, call in to the **`phone number linked`** to your application (as explained below),</br>
+Once this application will be running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your Lex bot.</br>
-- This phone call will have a corresponding Websocket call leg for 2-way audio streaming with the connector,</br>
-- Transcript and sentiment scores will be received by this application in real time,</br>
-- When the caller hangs up, both phone call leg and Websocket leg will be automatically terminated.

-The first `talk` action is a simple way to start the call: Lex expects the user to speak first, so we need to start the conversation as one would in a phone call, with the answerer greeting the caller.
-You can customise this text to fit your use case.

-You should look at the [range of voices available on Nexmo](https://docs.nexmo.com/voice/voice-api/ncco-reference#talk) and on Lex to select the same voice, so that it feels natural for the caller.
-(There is some overlap in the choice of voices available from both Nexmo and Lex.)

-The next action is `connect`: this makes the call connect to the WebSocket endpoint, specifically the Lex Connector WebSocket.

-The parameter `sensitivity` allows you to set the VAD (Voice Activity Detection) sensitivity from the most sensitive (value = 0) to the least sensitive (value = 3), this is an integer value.

-The path portion of the uri is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with your server host address, e.g. `xxxxx.ngrok.io`.
-Therefore you should set your BOTNAME, ALIAS and USER details as part of this URI.
-You can get these details from your AWS Console after you set up a new instance of Lex.

-Within the headers section of the endpoint you must supply your `aws_key` and `aws_secret` that will be used to connect to Lex.

-The `eventUrl` is where Nexmo will send events regarding the connection to the Lex Connector so that your application can be aware of the start and end of a session.

 ## Set up the connector server - Public hostname and port